v7b1/2up_svf_64bit-version/README.md

-This is an update of the original code to the lates MaxSDK and consequently to a true 64 bit version.
+This is an update of the original code to the latest MaxSDK and consequently to a true 64 bit version.

 Volker Böhm
 http://vboehm.net